ChrstphrHll/npc_gen/students/Brahm Delmuth.md

 year: 8
 guild: Fiesn
 partyID: 79
+tags:
+- Half-Orc
+- Paladin
+- Exploration
+- 8th
+- Fiesn
 ---
 # Brahm Delmuth
 ---
 ### Description
 - 8th year Half-Orc Paladin in Fiesn
-- curly lighter blonde hair that's kept back by a green headband, Amber eyes, and Pale Green skin
+- curly lighter blonde hair that's kept back by a green headband, Pale Blue eyes, and Pale Green skin
 - Is Exuberant and Conservative, and has Stoicism as their ideal

 ### Organizations